darkrenaissance/darkfi/doc/src/misc/vanityaddr.md

 ## Usage

 ```
-vanityaddr 0.3.0
+vanityaddr 0.4.1
-Vanity address generation tool for DarkFi keypairs and token IDs.
+Vanity address generation tool for DarkFi keypairs and token IDs

-USAGE:
-    vanityaddr [OPTIONS] <PREFIX>
+Usage: vanityaddr [OPTIONS] [PREFIX]...

-ARGS:
+Arguments:
-    <PREFIX>    Prefix to search (must start with 1)
+  [PREFIX]...
+Prefixes to search

-OPTIONS:
+Options:
   -c                 Should the search be case-sensitive
+      --address      Search for an Address
-    --token-id          Search for TokenID instead of an address
+      --token-id     Search for a Token ID
-    -h, --help          Print help information
+      --contract-id  Search for a Contract ID
   -t <THREADS>       Number of threads to use (defaults to number of available CPUs)
+  -h, --help         Print help
-    -V, --version       Print version information
+  -V, --version      Print version
 ```

 We can use the tool in our command line: